How to Capture Beautiful Butterfly and Moth Photos in Your Garden

 I make my own baskets rather than buying them.
 These baskets are in the shade.
 Anthuriums, bromeliads, or even geraniums make a good centerpiece.
 The latter do well in the sun too.

-When I was weeding my garden a week or so ago a small green tree frog hopped on my shirt.
+When I was weeding my garden a week or so ago a small tree frog hopped on my shirt.
 I picked it up and placed it on one of my bromeliads and it sat there for a number of images.

 I took 8 images, first focusing on the eyes as they are the most critical element, then the right and left feet, the nose and various other spots including the back of the frog.